 For more information, the following article provides a good overview of the research on risk taking in childhood: Little, H., Wyver, S., (2008).
 Outdoor play — Does avoiding the risks reduce the benefits?
 Australian Journal of Early Childhood, 33(2), 33-40.

 I joined Discovery Museum as the Outdoor and Environmental Educator after completing my PhD in Environmental Conservation and Policy at UMass-Amherst.
-My passion has always been to provide opportunities for people to connect with nature, and I get to do that every day at the museum!
-I love how easy it is for children to engage with nature, and how they show me new and amazing things about the outside world at every program!
-Hope to see you outdoors!
+My passion has always been to provide opportunities for people to connect with nature!
+I love how easy it is for children to engage with nature, and how they show me new and amazing things about the outside world.

 We firmly believe in the fundamental value of play for children—and families—to support emotional, developmental, and social health and well-being.
 This blog will explore why play matters, and touch on all aspects of our work to encourage play and support early STEAM learning.